sahil-25-s/DBMS_CP/README.md

-# MovieHub - Online Movie Booking System
+# MovieNight - Online Movie Booking System

 A production-ready web application for online movie ticket booking built with Flask and MySQL.